-- Take dough out of the fridge and shortly knead by hand.
+- Take the dough out of the fridge and shortly knead by hand.

 - On a floured work surface, roll out the dough.
-It should be 0.2 inches (5mm) high.
-Use a cookie cutter to cut out circles or hearts.
+It should be 1/5 inches (5mm) high.
+Cut half of the dough using a round cutter with your chosen insert and an equal number of rounds without the insert.
 Transfer cut out cookies to a baking sheet covered with parchment paper.
-Use a smaller cookie cutter to cut out a small hole or shape of half the cookies.
-Chill cookies on baking sheet for 30 minutes.
+Chill cookies on the baking sheet for 30 minutes.

-- To decorate the cookies, sprinkle the cookies with holes with powdered sugar.
-Brush the tops of the cookies that don’t have a hole with jam and put one of the other cookies on top.
-Let the cookies dry on the cooling rack for about 2 hours then transfer to cookies tins.
+- To decorate the cookies, sprinkle the cookies with the cut-out with powdered sugar.
+Pipe jam on top of the cookies that don’t have a hole and put one of the other cookies on top.
+Let the cookies dry on the cooling rack for about 2 hours then transfer to cookie tins with parchment paper in between.
 Store in a dry and cool place.

 - IMPORTANT: Spoon and level the flour, instead of scooping it out of the container.
 Using too much flour will make the dough crumbly and difficult to handle!